Mystic Pizza: A Fun Flick for Pizza Lovers

 This interview does not contain any of the tranlations.

-Sc0tt of Scott’s Tours explains where pizza was first made in the U.S.
+Scott Wiener of Scott’s Tours explains where pizza was first made in the U.S.

 Scott begins his tour from the exact spot of Lombardi’s Pizza on Spring Street.
 Scott shares all he knows about pizza on this tour.